 City Council Housing Preservation Initiative

 City Council recently passed an increase to the Realty Transfer Tax of 0.1% which will generate enough revenue to support Council’s Housing Preservation priorities.
 Council released a bond in May 2017, focused on $60 million to be used to eliminate the waiting list for the Basic Systems Repair Program (“BSRP”), the Weatherization Assistance Program (“WAP”), and the Adaptive Modification Program (“AMP”).
-PEA encouraged Council to take another step and add $40 million additional for a loan program scheduled to go into effect in late 2017 for further to address fundamental home repair issues for those just above the income limits for the existing grant programs and fill in the gaps in existing repair services.
+PEA encouraged Council to take another step and add $40 million additional for the Restore Repair Renew Home Preservation Loan Program to address fundamental home repair issues for those just above the income limits for the existing grant programs and fill in the gaps in existing repair services.

 PEA participated on three Housing Preservation committees: Grants, Loans, and Repairs.
 Our priority is to apply this one-time infusion (via municipal bond) of unrestricted funds in a way that substantively impacts poverty and affordable housing in Philadelphia.
 In particular, we are advocating for a program that would allow for a hybrid of grants and loans on a sliding scale, and that would re-define repair measures to include high efficiency HVAC and water-heating equipment, building insulation and energy-efficient windows, in addition to the air and water sealing currently provided via WAP.
 We believe that the loan programs should address all measures that are available through existing grant programs.
 Existing grant programs should incorporate energy efficiency and health whenever they touch a home.

 We expect this loan program will address some issues but not all.
-PEA is also collaborating with the Philadelphia Housing Development Corporation (“PHDC”), which administers BSRP, WAP and AMP to analyze the existing waitlist and generate recommendations to manage the backlog quickly and efficiently.
+PEA also collaborated with the Philadelphia Housing Development Corporation (“PHDC”), which administers BSRP, WAP and AMP to analyze the existing wait list and generate recommendations to manage the backlog quickly and efficiently.

 Multi-Family Housing Pilot